phieulong/markdown-cv/index.md

 `2016-2017`

-- Develop a web to study online for FPT University
+- Develop a internal web for an Japan bank.

 ### VinID